Christian communism: Beginning of the Age of Enlightenment

 Criticism of the idea of private property continued into the Enlightenment era of the 18th century through such thinkers as the deeply religious Jean-Jacques Rousseau.
 Raised a Calvinist, Rousseau was influenced by the Jansenist movement within the Catholic Church.
-The Jansenist movement originated from the most orthodox Roman Catholic bishops who tried to reform the Catholic Church in the 17th century to stop secularization and Protestantism.
+The Jansenist movement originated from the most orthodox Catholic bishops who tried to reform the Catholic Church in the 17th century to stop secularization and Protestantism.
 One of the main Jansenist aims was democratizing to stop the aristocratic corruption at the top of the Church hierarchy.

 Late modern period

 In Christian Europe, communists were believed to have adopted atheism.
 In Protestant England, communism was too close to the Catholic communion rite, hence socialist was the preferred term.
 Friedrich Engels argued that in 1848, when The Communist Manifesto was published, socialism was respectable in Europe while communism was not.
 The teachings of Jesus are frequently described as socialist, especially by Christian socialists, such as Terry Eagleton.
 The Owenites in England and the Fourierists in France were considered respectable socialists, while working-class movements that "proclaimed the necessity of total social change" denoted themselves communists.
 This branch of socialism produced the communist work of Étienne Cabet in France and Wilhelm Weitling in Germany.
+Weitling was the leader of the Christian communist League of the Just whose stated goal was "the establishment of the Kingdom of God on Earth, based on the ideals of love of one's neighbor, equality and justice".
+This was also referred to by the League as the "new Jerusalem".

 In the earliest years of the Mormon movement, Joseph Smith promoted the law of consecration and the concept of the United Order.
 Today, some Mormon fundamentalist groups still apply this principle.
 Christian socialism was one of the founding threads of the Labour Party in the United Kingdom and is said to begin with the uprising of John Ball and Wat Tyler in the 14th century.

 Pehr Götrek translated The Communist Manifesto into Swedish the same year it was published in German.
 He made changes in it from his Christian influence, such as changing the now famous quote, Workers of the world, unite! to Folkets röst, guds röst!
 (Vox populi, vox Dei, or "People's voice is God's voice").
 He also wrote several works criticising the developing capitalist society from a Christian perspective.
 Igal Halfin of Tel Aviv University argues the Marxist ethos that aims for unity reflects the Christian universalist teaching that humankind is one and that there is only one god who does not discriminate among people.

+In 1914 the American socialist leader Eugene Debs declared that "Pure communism was the economic and social gospel preached by Jesus Christ, and every act and utterance which may properly be ascribed to him conclusively affirms it".
+He argued that subsequently Christ's words have been co-opted and diluted by individuals to serve their own ends.